dadosdelaplace/gof-test-arh-ou-process/README.md

 <!--
 Goodness-of-fit test for autoregressive functional processes and specification test for OU process from a functional perspective.
-Software companion for "A goodness-of-fit test for functional time series: a specification test to SDE"
+Software companion for "A goodness-of-fit test for functional time series with applications to diffusion processes"
-Authors: Alejandra López-Pérez and Javier Álvarez Liébana (@DadosDeLaplace) -->
+Authors: Alejandra López-Pérez and Javier Álvarez-Liébana (@DadosDeLaplace) -->

 Goodness-of-fit test for autoregressive functional processes and specification test for diffusion processes